thavlik/vpn-operator/README.md

   verify:
     # Set to true to bypass credentials verification.
 This will allow
     # the structure of the Secret to by anything you want, but the
-    # Provider will immediately enter the Active phase without truly
+    # Provider will immediately enter the Ready phase without truly
     # knowing if the credentials are ready to use.
     skip: false